 Addresses for Notices, etc.

-(2) Anything addressed to a station shall be sent to the last address, email address or fax number of which ACTRA PRS and MROC have been notified in writing.
+(4) Anything addressed to a service shall be sent to the last address or fax number of which the society has been notified.

 Delivery of Notices and Payments

-12. (1) Subject to subsection (2), a notice may be delivered by hand, by postage-paid mail, by email or by fax.
-A payment must be delivered by hand or by postage-paid mail or by electronic bank transfer.
+12. (1) Subject to subsection (2), a notice may be delivered by hand, by postage-paid mail, by fax, by email or by file transfer protocol (FTP).
+A payment may be delivered by hand, by postage-paid mail or by electronic bank transfer.

-(5) Anything sent by fax, by email, by FTP or by electronic bank transfer shall be presumed to have been received the day it was transmitted.
+(4) Anything sent by fax, by email, by FTP or by electronic bank transfer shall be presumed to have been received on the day it is transmitted.